Rhinoplasty near Jackson, MS

 One of the pervasive myths of rhinoplasty is that it’s used to make the nose completely symmetrical.
 We often address this during initial consultations with patients and remind them that humans have naturally asymmetric faces.
 Focusing too much on perfect symmetry is what gives a patient the obvious “plastic surgery look.”
 What we’re trying to achieve through nose reshaping surgery is a better proportion.

 Rhinoplasty is also commonly used by facial plastic surgeons to fix some of the issues caused by a deviated septum.
-A deviated septum is congenital (occurs at birth) or caused by an injury, and the side effects can be unpleasant if left untreated.
-Airflow is reduced by a deviated septum because of displaced nasal tissue, which causes one nostril to be smaller than the other internally.
-Rhinoplasty can be used to modify the nasal structure and align the nostrils for better airflow.
+A deviated septum can be congenital (occurs at birth) or caused by an injury, and the side effects can be unpleasant if left untreated.
+Airflow is reduced by a deviated septum because of displaced nasal tissue, which causes one nostril to be smaller internally than the other.

 Please keep in mind there is no one-size-fits-all answer we can use to explain what your rhinoplasty will be like.
 Nose surgery is one of the most complex facial plastic surgery procedures, and your particular set of circumstances may make your experience significantly different than the one we describe here.